block/ai-migrate/README.md

    - `migrate` - Migrate one or more files or manage project resources
      - Use `--manage examples` to manage example files
      - Use `--manage system-prompt` to view or edit the system prompt
+     - Use `--manage evals` to manage evaluation test cases
      - Use `--manifest-file` to specify a manifest file for batch processing
      - Use `--rerun-passed` to re-run migrations that have already passed
      - Use `--max-workers` to set the maximum number of parallel workers
      - Use `--local-worktrees` to create worktrees alongside the git repo
+     - Use `--dont-create-evals` to disable automatic evaluation generation
    - `status` - Show the status of migration projects
      - See which files are passing, failing, or have not been processed
    - `checkout` - Check out the branch for a failed migration attempt